Chinatown Walking Tour, Saigon/HoChiMinh City

 Chinatown Walking Tour (Self Guided), Saigon/HoChiMinh City

-The relationship of Vietnam and China goes back over 2,000 years, during which the Vietnamese culture, customs, administrative system and even language have been heavily influenced by the great northern neighbor.
-While Vietnam has its own spoken language, until the late 1800s its official written language was Chinese.
+The relationship between Vietnam and China traces back over 2,000 years.
+Over this time, Vietnamese culture, customs, administrative system, and even the language have been heavily influenced by the great northern neighbor.
+So much so, in fact, that although Vietnam had its own spoken language, until the late 1800s its official written language was Chinese.

 Download The GPSmyCity App